 One of the most extraordinary and rare gemstones we are able to bring you at Gemporia, Cats Eye Alexandrite is every gem collector’s dream.
 With striking chatoyancy and colour change, this doubly-phenomenal gem is an extraordinary treasure.

 What is Alexandrite?

-At first, it was thought that the discovery was a new variety of Emerald, but when it was taken Finnish mineralogist Nils Gustaf Nordenskiold for analysis, he noticed its color change under candle light as he was working late one night.
-He correctly realized that it was in fact a new form of Chrysoberyl.
+At first, it was thought that the discovery was a new variety of Emerald, but when it was taken Finnish mineralogist Nils Gustaf Nordenskiold for analysis, he noticed its colour change under candle light as he was working late one night.
+He correctly realised that it was in fact a new form of Chrysoberyl.

 What is the Cats Eye Effect?

 Some Alexandrite will display ‘chatoyancy’.
 This phenomenon, named after the French ‘oeil de chat’, meaning ’cat’s eye’, is a stunning, mysterious looking effect, prized by many collectors.
 A single band of light crosses the top of the gem, appearing to magically open and close as the gem is turned in the light.

 Chatoyancy is caused by light reflecting off the thin parallel inclusions within a gem, known as ‘silk’.
 These inclusions can be hollow tubes, or other structures aligned in one direction.
 The effect is created at 90° to these.
 The best analogy is picturing a spool of silk thread and the light reflecting in a band from the surface.

 Only a small proportion of gemstones can display a strong chatoyancy and they must be carefully cut en cabochon in the right orientation to show off the effect.

 Cats Eye Alexandrite can sometimes show a further phenomenon – the ‘Milk and Honey’ effect is when there is a slightly different colour or opacity shown on either side of the central line of chatoyancy.